Desperate Literature Short Fiction Prize 2023

 prize@desperateliterature.com

 Applications will be judged on a case-by-case basis by a member of the team with the support of Spread the Word UK.
-A further package of sponsored entries have been offered to the following organisations: Cipher Press (10), The Word (5), Spread the Word (10), The Writers’ House of Georgia (3).
+A further package of sponsored entries has been offered to the following organisations: Spread the Word (10), The Literary Consultancy (5), Helter Skelter (5).

 For details of how these places are funded and how to apply, please see our eligibility & conditions page.